 Cybersecurity Working Group (CSWG)

-The purpose of the CSWG is to develop guidance and advocate on behalf of SLTT governments on efforts to enhance cybersecurity and resilience across the Nation.
-The CSWG developed several products for SLTT jurisdictions, such as the Cyber Resource Compendium and the Cyber Liability Insurance issue paper, while submitting an issue paper on the current status of cybersecurity grant funding to the Department of Homeland Security (DHS).
-The working group recently collaborated with the DHS Office of Cybersecurity and Communications and the Regional Consortium Coordinating Council’s (RC3) Cyber Working Group to co-host a series of webinars designed to educate and raise awareness of common cybersecurity concerns amongst SLTT governments and the private sector.
+The purpose of CSWG is to develop guidance and advocate on behalf of SLTT governments on efforts to enhance cybersecurity and resilience across the Nation.
+CSWG developed several products for SLTT jurisdictions, such as the Cyber Resource Compendium and the Cyber Liability Insurance issue paper, while submitting an issue paper on the current status of cybersecurity grant funding to the Department of Homeland Security (DHS).
+The working group recently collaborated with the DHS Cybersecurity and Infrastructure Security Agency (CISA) and the Regional Consortium Coordinating Council’s (RC3) Cyber Working Group to co-host a series of webinars designed to educate and raise awareness of common cybersecurity concerns amongst SLTT governments and the private sector.

 Information Sharing Working Group (ISWG)

-The ISWG focuses on monitoring and improving the critical infrastructure information sharing environment between federal, SLTT, and private sector partners, as well as assisting in the development of collaborative partnerships and mechanisms to share critical infrastructure information.
-At the completion of the Regional Overview of Critical Infrastructure Programs project, the ISWG led the development of the Council’s Communications, Outreach, and Marketing Strategy (the Strategy).
-The Strategy establishes the stakeholders with which the Council communicates, the primary mechanisms for communication, and how the Strategy will be implemented.
+ISWG focuses on monitoring and improving the critical infrastructure information sharing environment between federal, SLTT, and private sector partners, as well as assisting in the development of collaborative partnerships and mechanisms to share critical infrastructure information.
+At the completion of the Regional Overview of Critical Infrastructure Programs project, ISWG led the development of the Council’s Communications, Outreach, and Marketing Strategy (the Strategy).
+The Strategy establishes stakeholder networks with which the Council communicates, the primary mechanisms for communication, and how the Strategy will be implemented.
 It is also used to identify annual initiatives and resources needed for implementation.

 Infrastructure Identification and Prioritization Working Group (IIPWG)

-The IIPWG supports SLTT jurisdictions in their efforts to identify and prioritize critical infrastructure within their jurisdictions.
-The working group serves as the Council’s point of contact for collaboration with the DHS Office of Infrastructure Protection (IP) on IP Gateway user requirements, outreach to the user community, and development of a baseline training program for the IP Gateway.
+IIPWG supports SLTT jurisdictions in their efforts to identify and prioritize critical infrastructure assets within their jurisdictions.
+The working group serves as the Council’s point of contact for collaboration with the DHS Cybersecurity and Infrastructure Security Agency (CISA) on collection user requirements, outreach to the user community, and development of a baseline training program.
 The working group also works to identify training requirements and gaps in risk and vulnerability assessor training of SLTT jurisdictions.

 Partner Engagement Working Group (PEWG)

-The PEWG manages the SLTTGCC’s internal membership functions, such as new member recruitment, reviewing and vetting candidate nominations, and presenting eligible candidates to the Executive Committee for membership consideration.
-The PEWG ensures that the Council and its working groups maintain a diverse representation across critical infrastructure disciplines and SLTT jurisdictions.
-The working group also manages the assignments of members to participate in the Regional and Sector Liaison Program and serve on Council working groups.
+PEWG manages the Council's membership functions, such as new member recruitment, reviewing and vetting candidate nominations, and presenting eligible candidates to the Executive Committee for membership consideration.
+PEWG ensures that the Council and its working groups maintain a diverse representation across critical infrastructure disciplines and SLTT jurisdictions.
+The working group also manages the assignments of members to participate in working groups and serve as Regional and Sector Liaisons.

 Policy and Planning Working Group (PPWG)